ericke8/REKKER_N/README.md

 Uses the Gridworld framework, with new interfaces and classes replacing the original "Actor" and "Bug" system.
 Also implements a messaging system between computers that uses a self made encoding protocol to transmit coordinate and character data.

+---Updated with code previously stored on a local drive, not uploaded to Github---